-- Complete interview with Jordan Camp, SWCC Pathway Navigator.
+- Complete interview with SWCC Pathway Navigator.
 To schedule an assessment test and an interview, call Shaela Camp at 641.782.1417.
 Proof of gross family income will be needed at time of interview.

 After I found myself unemployed, I realized I had no skills to help me acquire a job and get